Athens, Athens, Athens. What a city!

 Top Things to Do in Exarchia

-1. Take a hike up Lofos Strefi, the neighbourhood’s tallest hill.
+1. Take a hike up Lofos Strefi, the neighborhood’s tallest hill.
 From here, you’ll have a fabulous cityscape view of Athens!

 2. Do a little vintage shopping at Yesterday’s Bread and Reset Thrift Shop